Do Cloth Diapers Prevent Diaper Rash?

 I tend to think of coconut oil as a reasonable first-try cure for most ailments, and diaper rash is no exception.
 Try smearing a little on your baby’s bottom with a Q-tip.

-If you want a rash treatment more tailored for tushies, click on the Good Stuff tab below.
+If you want a rash treatment more tailored for tushies, Check out the Good Stuff below.

 This popular diaper cream relies on beeswax, watercress, and vitamin E to soothe sore bums and create a moisture barrier.
 This cream contains contain zinc oxide, but Babo founder Kate Solomon says they have tested the cream on cloth diapers and it rinsed out completely, leaving no residue.

-How to Get: We now offer Babo in our online store, where you’ll pay $13 for a 3-ounce tube.
+How to Get this Organic Diaper Cream: We now offer Babo in our online store, where you’ll pay $13 for a 3-ounce tube.

 Kimberly Parry Organics Bum Butter has an entirely safe list of ingredients, which include natural soothers like olive oil and chamomile.
 Unfortunately, I can only find it at online retailers.

 California Baby Diaper Rash Cream scores a 2 on EWG’s Skin Deep database because it contains lanolin (the others on this list all score a zero if they have been reviewed by EWG.)
-All the other ingredients in the California Baby cream are safe, and it’s a long list of them—everything from tea tree oil to wild pansy extract.
+All the other ingredients in this organic diaper cream are safe, and it’s a long list of them—everything from tea tree oil to wild pansy extract.
 I am including it here for those of you who are okay with lanolin, which is effective in serious cases of diaper rash.
 CONTAINS ZINC (which will ruin cloth diapers).

-How to Get: Amazon, Whole Foods, and many other retailers.
+How to Get This Organic Diaper Cream: Amazon.
 You’ll pay about $12 for a 2.9-ounce tube.

 Miessence makes a Baby Bottom Mist that contains many of the same ingredients as the Kimberly Parry cream.
 It’s also expensive ($18 for an ounce), but I like that it is sprayed on, sparing sore tushies further abrasion.